In hot MLB market, patience takes a backseat to action

 TATIS OUT UP TO 3 MONTHS

-The San Diego Padres could be without star shortstop Fernando Tatis Jr. for a substantial amount of time.
+The San Diego Padres could be without star slugger Fernando Tatis Jr. for a substantial amount of time.

-The 23-year-old will need surgery for a broken left wrist and could miss up to three months, general manager A.J.
+The 23-year-old shortstop will need surgery for a broken left wrist and could miss up to three months, general manager A.J.
 Preller said.
-The shortstop apparently suffered the injury early in the offseason and felt it when he began preparing for spring training.
+He apparently suffered the injury early in the offseason and felt it when he began preparing for spring training.

 Reports surfaced in December that Tatis suffered scrapes on his hand and knee in a motorcycle accident in his native Dominican Republic.
 He said he felt pain in the wrist shortly afterward, but thought it was from bruises.